Plasma phospholipid changes are associated with response to chemotherapy in non-Hodgkin lymphoma patients

 Scopus: 2-s2.0-85009505648

-Institut za medicinska istraživanjaTY - JOUR AU - Cvetković, Zorica AU - Milošević, Maja AU - Cvetković, Bora AU - Masnikosa, Romana AU - Arsić, Aleksandra AU - Petrović, Snježana B. AU - Vučić, Vesna M. PY - 2017 UR - http://rimi.imi.bg.ac.rs/handle/123456789/797 AB - Limited studies have been performed to associate abnormal phospholipid (PL) profile and disease activity in hematological malignancies, including non-Hodgkin lymphoma (NHL).
+Institut za medicinska istraživanjaTY - JOUR AU - Cvetković, Zorica AU - Milošević, Maja AU - Cvetković, Bora AU - Masnikosa, Romana AU - Arsić, Aleksandra AU - Petrović, Snježana AU - Vučić, Vesna M. PY - 2017 UR - http://rimi.imi.bg.ac.rs/handle/123456789/797 AB - Limited studies have been performed to associate abnormal phospholipid (PL) profile and disease activity in hematological malignancies, including non-Hodgkin lymphoma (NHL).
 The aim of his study was to evaluate the levels of plasma PL fractions in NHL patients, in response to chemotherapy.
 Forty non-treated patients with NHL and 25 healthy individuals were recruited.
 Blood samples from patients were taken before chemotherapy, after 3 cycles and after the end of the treatment, and PL fractions were resolved by one-dimensional thin-layer chromatography.
 To assess potential relationship between plasma PL profile and response to therapy, patients were divided according to clinical outcome in 3 groups: complete remission (CR), stable disease (SD) and progression (PG).
 Despite significant differences between NHL patients and healthy controls, no differences were found at baseline among patients divided according to clinical outcome.
 During and after chemotherapy important alterations in PL profile were observed.
 Levels of total PLs and all PL fractions decreased in patients with PG while in patients who responded to therapy (CR, SD) PLs significantly increased.
 Results of our study suggest that changes of total PLs and PL fractions during the therapy are associated with the effects of therapy and clinical outcome in patients with NHL.
-PB - Pergamon-Elsevier Science Ltd, Oxford T2 - Leukemia Research T1 - Plasma phospholipid changes are associated with response to chemotherapy in non-Hodgkin lymphoma patients EP - 46 SP - 39 VL - 54 DO - 10.1016/j.leukres.2017.01.004 UR - conv_3997 ER -
+PB - Pergamon-Elsevier Science Ltd, Oxford T2 - Leukemia Research T1 - Plasma phospholipid changes are associated with response to chemotherapy in non-Hodgkin lymphoma patients EP - 46 SP - 39 VL - 54 DO - 10.1016/j.leukres.2017.01.004 ER -

-@article{ author = "Cvetković, Zorica and Milošević, Maja and Cvetković, Bora and Masnikosa, Romana and Arsić, Aleksandra and Petrović, Snježana B. and Vučić, Vesna M.", year = "2017", abstract = "Limited studies have been performed to associate abnormal phospholipid (PL) profile and disease activity in hematological malignancies, including non-Hodgkin lymphoma (NHL).
+@article{ author = "Cvetković, Zorica and Milošević, Maja and Cvetković, Bora and Masnikosa, Romana and Arsić, Aleksandra and Petrović, Snježana and Vučić, Vesna M.", year = "2017", abstract = "Limited studies have been performed to associate abnormal phospholipid (PL) profile and disease activity in hematological malignancies, including non-Hodgkin lymphoma (NHL).
 The aim of his study was to evaluate the levels of plasma PL fractions in NHL patients, in response to chemotherapy.
 Forty non-treated patients with NHL and 25 healthy individuals were recruited.
 Blood samples from patients were taken before chemotherapy, after 3 cycles and after the end of the treatment, and PL fractions were resolved by one-dimensional thin-layer chromatography.
 To assess potential relationship between plasma PL profile and response to therapy, patients were divided according to clinical outcome in 3 groups: complete remission (CR), stable disease (SD) and progression (PG).
 Despite significant differences between NHL patients and healthy controls, no differences were found at baseline among patients divided according to clinical outcome.
 During and after chemotherapy important alterations in PL profile were observed.
 Levels of total PLs and all PL fractions decreased in patients with PG while in patients who responded to therapy (CR, SD) PLs significantly increased.
-Results of our study suggest that changes of total PLs and PL fractions during the therapy are associated with the effects of therapy and clinical outcome in patients with NHL.", publisher = "Pergamon-Elsevier Science Ltd, Oxford", journal = "Leukemia Research", title = "Plasma phospholipid changes are associated with response to chemotherapy in non-Hodgkin lymphoma patients", pages = "46-39", volume = "54", doi = "10.1016/j.leukres.2017.01.004", url = "conv_3997" }
+Results of our study suggest that changes of total PLs and PL fractions during the therapy are associated with the effects of therapy and clinical outcome in patients with NHL.", publisher = "Pergamon-Elsevier Science Ltd, Oxford", journal = "Leukemia Research", title = "Plasma phospholipid changes are associated with response to chemotherapy in non-Hodgkin lymphoma patients", pages = "46-39", volume = "54", doi = "10.1016/j.leukres.2017.01.004" }

-Cvetković, Z., Milošević, M., Cvetković, B., Masnikosa, R., Arsić, A., Petrović, S. B.,& Vučić, V. M..
+Cvetković, Z., Milošević, M., Cvetković, B., Masnikosa, R., Arsić, A., Petrović, S.,& Vučić, V. M..
 (2017).
-Plasma phospholipid changes are associated with response to chemotherapy in non-Hodgkin lymphoma patients. in Leukemia Research Pergamon-Elsevier Science Ltd, Oxford., 54, 39-46. https://doi.org/10.1016/j.leukres.2017.01.004 conv_3997
+Plasma phospholipid changes are associated with response to chemotherapy in non-Hodgkin lymphoma patients. in Leukemia Research Pergamon-Elsevier Science Ltd, Oxford., 54, 39-46. https://doi.org/10.1016/j.leukres.2017.01.004

-Cvetković Z, Milošević M, Cvetković B, Masnikosa R, Arsić A, Petrović SB, Vučić VM.
+Cvetković Z, Milošević M, Cvetković B, Masnikosa R, Arsić A, Petrović S, Vučić VM.
 Plasma phospholipid changes are associated with response to chemotherapy in non-Hodgkin lymphoma patients. in Leukemia Research.
-2017;54:39-46. doi:10.1016/j.leukres.2017.01.004 conv_3997 .
+2017;54:39-46. doi:10.1016/j.leukres.2017.01.004 .

-Cvetković, Zorica, Milošević, Maja, Cvetković, Bora, Masnikosa, Romana, Arsić, Aleksandra, Petrović, Snježana B., Vučić, Vesna M., "Plasma phospholipid changes are associated with response to chemotherapy in non-Hodgkin lymphoma patients" in Leukemia Research, 54 (2017):39-46, https://doi.org/10.1016/j.leukres.2017.01.004 ., conv_3997 .
+Cvetković, Zorica, Milošević, Maja, Cvetković, Bora, Masnikosa, Romana, Arsić, Aleksandra, Petrović, Snježana, Vučić, Vesna M., "Plasma phospholipid changes are associated with response to chemotherapy in non-Hodgkin lymphoma patients" in Leukemia Research, 54 (2017):39-46, https://doi.org/10.1016/j.leukres.2017.01.004 . .